piyushGit1229/FkNeo/README.md

 > [!NOTE]
 > #### Dear Examly/NeoCollab
-> If you want me to remove the project, or fix the security flaws in you website, Please contact me on fkneo@itsrahil.me.
+> If you want me to remove the project, let's talk about fixing the security flaws in you website, Please contact me on project-neo@itsrahil.me.

 ## ✨ Main Features

-- **NeoExamShield Bypass** (Emulate as official NeoExamShield extention, no need to install it)
+- **NeoExamShield emulation** (Emulate as official NeoExamShield extention, no need to install it)
 - **Removed entire screen capturing** (Now you can start the test even with window or tab screen recording permission)
 - **Allow tab/window**
 - **Allow copy/paste**